sandeep-car/api-lab/README.md

 # api-lab
+HOWTO.txt describes how to set up a dev environment so one can get started.

 create_vm_from_image.py creates a VM using a vdisk cloned from an existing image.
 An exercise is to similarly create a VM however by cloning a vdisk from a file which exists in a storage container.This involves some additional steps:
 1. Get the UUID of the container using the container name.
 Use GET /storage_containers instead of GET /images as in get_images().
 2. Get a list of all vdisks in that container.
 Use GET /storage_containers/{uuid}/vdisks.
 Where {uuid} is the UUID of the storage container that you obtained from the previous step.
 So that involves a new function.